All Episodes

 And Hunter Biden's riding around on Air Force One going on vacation with dad.

-Because between you and me, and don't tell anybody, I know I'm supposed to be like literally in love with Zelensky.
+I know I'm supposed to be like literally in love with Zelensky.

 I'm not.

-Every day there's another announcement about billions of dollars going to Ukraine.
+And I want to know why billions and billions of dollars, every day there's another announcement about billions of dollars going to Ukraine.

-And and is it really a tug of war that Russia wants Ukraine to be more like them?
+And is it really a tug of war that Russia wants Ukraine to be more like them?

 Western Europe wants Ukraine to be more like them.